project-windio/msb-mqtt/src/example_send_logfile/README.md

 # MQTT client for the motion sensor box

-In this example data from the MSB logfile are sent.
+In these examples data from the MSB logfile are sent.

+example_send_logfile.py sends data to the Contact broker. example_with_certificae.py sends data to the BIBA broker using certificates.

 ## Format of log file
 ### IMU